 Please carefully review this guidance to prepare to share your team’s work at the showcase.
+All questions about the showcase can be directed to Meghan O’Neil.

-Showcase Participation and Safety
+Showcase Registration and Participation

 Guidance for Preparing Your Showcase Poster